slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 No one on their deathbed has ever regretted giving too much away.

-Hints:

-- If you can afford the dinner, you can afford the tip.
-- Always give best-in-class.
+Always give best-in-class.
 Practical luxuries make better gifts than branded merchandise.
-- A low-value gift may have the opposite effect.
+A low-value gift may have the opposite effect.
+If you can afford the dinner, you can afford the tip.

 > *"A bit of fragrance clings to the hand that gives flowers." (...)
 "A candle loses nothing by lighting another candle." (...)